runfinch/finch-website/docs/docs/managing-finch/linux/installation.md

     $ sudo yum install runfinch-finch
     ```

 After running this command, you will have a `finch` program in your PATH, and you can navigate to the [Verifying Finch install](../../../getting-started/installation/#verify-the-finch-installation) page to proceed.
 Navigate to the [Optional Components](./optional-components.md) page to configure Finch optional components.

+Note that the all of the following Finch guides will use `sudo finch ...`.
+There is an [optional mechanism to avoid the use of sudo](./../optional-components/#running-finch-without-sudo), follow the link for more information.

 ## Generic